 - Changes to contributions

-- Appropriate earnings be used for plan contributions
+- Appropriate earnings are used for plan contributions

 - Proper refunds to participants